monsoonmaelstrom/book2/book2.md

 “What do you make of that, anyway?”

-“They’re more scared of General Iverson than they are of your mother,” he says softly.
+“They’re more scared of General Iverson than they are of your mother,” he replies softly.

 “I wish I knew if their assessment of my mother or of him is more wrong.
 I have a feeling I’m going to have to meet the man,” I mutter.
 I really don’t want to.
 “You’ve met him.
 What do you think?”